top of page

 Plaza de Mayo Buenos Aires

 A classy residential and commercial district complete with French-style buildings and art nouveau constructions, Recoleta is one of the most expensive and elegant neighbourhoods of Buenos Aires and amongst the most popular for tourists.
-Its central square, Plaza Francia, is surrounded by coffee shops, restaurants and other landmarks like the Del Pilar Church, the Palais de Glace and the University of Buenos Aires Law Faculty, beside which stands the famous Floralis Genérica -
+Its central square, Plaza Francia, is surrounded by coffee shops, restaurants and other landmarks like the Del Pilar Church, the Palais de Glace and the University of Buenos Aires Law Faculty, beside which stands the famous Floralis Genérica - an immense steel statue in the shape of a flower, whose petals open and close depending on the time of the day.
+Every weekend, exciting cultural activities and colourful craft markets take place.
+You can also enjoy exclusive high-end shopping with international designer brand names.

 Buenos Aires Milongas